All Products

 com.aliyun.sts20150401.models.AssumeRoleRequest assumeRoleRequest = new com.aliyun.sts20150401.models.AssumeRoleRequest()

 // Specify the validity period of the temporary access credentials.
 Unit: seconds.
 The minimum validity period is 900 seconds.
 The maximum validity period is the same as the maximum session duration specified for the current role.
-The maximum session duration of the current role ranges from 3,600 to 43,200 seconds.
+The maximum session duration for the current role ranges from 3,600 to 43,200 seconds.
 The default maximum session duration of the current role is 3,600 seconds.

 .setDurationSeconds(3600L)